rafszul/rafszul-ng2/README.md

 - angular-cli and
 - webpack. already mentioned
 - foundation and
-- scss. baked in tests in:
+- scss. baked in tests by:
 - jasmine,
 - karma,
 - istanbul.
 - protractor for e2e tests and
-- loads of other stuff. check out package.json to get the idea about all that's in.
+- loads of other stuff. check out [package.json](https://github.com/rafszul/rafszul-ng2/blob/master/package.json) to get the idea about all that's in.

 ---